National Lottery (Ireland): Regulator of the National Lottery

 The National Lottery Act 2013 established the office of the Regulator of the National Lottery, appointed by the Minister for Public Expenditure and Reform (as of 2025 titled the Minister for Public Expenditure, Infrastructure, Public Service Reform and Digitalisation).
 The regulator may serve a term not exceeding seven years and may be reappointed for one additional term.
-The first regulator appointed to the office was Liam Sloyan, a former chief executive of the Health Insurance Authority, who took up the position on 17 November 2014.
+The first regulator appointed was Liam Sloyan, a former chief executive of the Health Insurance Authority, who took up the position on 17 November 2014.
 He was succeeded by Carol Boate, a former director of corporate services in the Competition and Consumer Protection Commission, whose appointment took effect on 9 October 2017.